AleJimenezRJ/webAppAttempt/README.md

 ## Description of the app

-I'm currently planning for this to be either a recipe app, or a finance tracker app
+The app will be like a recipe collection app, where users can share their own recipes, and add recipes from other users (full features are not ready).

+The project is currently using vite as a build tool due to the great features it contains.

 ## Developer